Kanfishegel/kanfishegel.github.io/writingtalks.md

 ## 2.Defferential topology

 ### 2.1 Talks
+ - **<a href="https://kanfishegel.github.io/file/More_on_Positive_Curvature.pdf" target="_blank">More on Positive Curvature</a>**, Directed Reading by Ruobing Zhang on Riemannian Geometry and Morse Theory, Univesity of Wisconsin-Madison, Jul.
+15 2025

  - **<a href="https://kanfishegel.github.io/file/Fundamental_Theorem_of_Morse_Theory.pdf" target="_blank">Fundamental Theorem of Morse Theory</a>**, Directed Reading by Ruobing Zhang on Riemannian Geometry and Morse Theory, Univesity of Wisconsin-Madison, Sep.
-20 2025
+29 2025

 <!--注释起
 ### 2.2 Organized Workshops